SurjitSahoo/notes/maths/linear_algebra.md

 # Determinant

 -- We know that a matrix basically means transformation.
--- Determinant of a matrix tells us by what factor a particular area will be squished down or scaled up if we apply that transformation.
+-- Determinant of a matrix tells us by what factor a particular area within basis vectors will be squished down or scaled up if we apply that transformation.

 * +ve whole det -> area will be scaled up
 * fraction det -> area will be scaled down
 * -ve det -> orientation will be flipped. e.g. if originally $\hat{j}$ was at the left of $\hat{i}$, after transformation $\hat{j}$ will be at the right side of $\hat{i}$.
-* 0 -> area becomes zero, which means $\hat{i}$ and $\hat{j}$ land on top of each other.
+* 0 -> area becomes zero, $\hat{i}$ and $\hat{j}$ land on top of each other.

 -- Determinant of 3x3 matrix will tell us by what factor a particular volume will be squished or scaled if we apply that transformation.